jbarnes850/Filecoin-Starter-Kits/src/fevm-foundry-kit/README.md

 # FEVM Foundry Kit

 This is a template for foundry that provides the basic scaffolding for quickly getting started with new projects.
+For a comprehensive overview of the kit's structure and deployment process, refer to the flowcharts in [FEVM Foundry Kit - Main Components.md](./FEVM%20Foundry%20Kit%20-%20Main%20Components.md) and [FEVM Foundry Kit - Contract Deployment Flow.md](./FEVM%20Foundry%20Kit%20-%20Contract%20Deployment%20Flow.md).

 ## Download Foundry